 A lot of Scandinavian countries have a bit of a reputation for being rather pricey and this isn’t undeserved.
 Oslo was a much pricier European country than many of the other places that I’ve visited.
 So, if you’re travelling Europe on a budget, it may end up being tough to stick to it.

 Between 2 people spending just a weekend in Oslo, we ended up spending close to £700 between us on hotel, flights, food and attractions.
 You could probably make this slightly cheaper by staying in budget accommodation.
-But the food and attractions costs are pretty much set and you will just have to suck it up!
+Plus finding cheap places to eat or cooking for yourself if you have self-catering accommodations is another great way to save pennies.

 Can you see the northern lights in 48-hours in Oslo?